Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/jobs/README.md

 - Enhance job history tracking with more detailed statistics.

 ## Credits

+## Notes on Trusted Access

+- Advanced and other auto-assigned jobs that require a region will be granted automatically if the player either owns the region or is listed in the region's `trusted` array.
+- If a player loses ownership or is removed from the `trusted` list of all qualifying regions for a job, that job will be revoked automatically.
+- The dynamic `jobs.json` stores two extra fields when a job is granted via region access:
+   - `Source`: e.g., `auto-region-owner`, `auto-region-trusted`, or `dialog-join`.
+   - `RegionAccess`: `owner` or `trusted` (only present for region-based grants).
+These fields are also archived in `JobHistory` when a job ends.

 Developed for the Gramados Minecraft RP server.
 Special thanks to the server community for their feedback and support.